pooltogether/v4-docs/docs/tutorials/twab-rewards.md

 We want to award 12,000 tokens in total, so we will award `12000 / 12 = 1000` tokens per epoch.

-### Approve the Twab Rewards contract to spend your tokens
+### Approve the TWAB Rewards contract to spend your tokens

-Before creating a promotion, you need to approve the Twab Rewards contract to spend your ERC20 tokens.
+Before creating a promotion, you need to approve the TWAB Rewards contract to spend your ERC20 tokens.

 Let's take for example the USDC token.